dotnet/AspNetCore.Docs/aspnetcore/test/middleware.md

 * Exceptions in the middleware can flow directly back to the calling test.
 * It's possible to customize server data structures, such as <xref:Microsoft.AspNetCore.Http.HttpContext>, directly in the test.

-## Test middleware with HttpClient
+## Set up the TestServer

-In the test app, create a test:
+In the test project, create a test:

 * Build and start a host that uses <xref:Microsoft.AspNetCore.TestHost.TestServer>.
 * Add any required services that the middleware uses.